DavesCodeMusings/cardboard-pi/README.md

 ## How?
 You'll need some cardboard about 1/8" to 1/4" thick.
 Something cut from a shipping box or flat from canned goods is ideal.

+### Cardboard Pi Plate
+This is the simplest of all the designs.
+All you need is a single piece of cardboard and some screws.
+Drawing is to scale, so just print the template and punch the holes.

 ### Cardboard Pi 2
 _The number two does not indicate Raspberry Pi 2, it is simply the second attempt at a cardboard mounting system._